RasmussenLab/vamb/README.md

 ## Snakemake workflow

 To make it even easier to run Vamb in the best possible way, we have created a [Snakemake](https://snakemake.readthedocs.io/en/stable/#) workflow that will run steps 2-4 above using MetaBAT2's `jgi_summarize_bam_contig_depths` program for improved counting.
 Additionally it will run [CheckM](https://ecogenomics.github.io/CheckM/) to estimate completeness and contamination of the resulting bins.
-It is included in the `workflow` folder.
+It can run both on a local machine, a workstation and a HPC system using `qsub` - it is included in the `workflow` folder.

 ## Invoking Vamb